-The actuarial valuation was prepared by the CalPERS Actuarial Office using data as of June 30, 2019.
+The actuarial valuation was prepared by the CalPERS Actuarial Office using data as of June 30, 2020.
 The purpose of the report is to:

-- Set forth the assets and accrued liabilities of this plan as of June 30, 2019; - Determine the minimum required employer contributions for the fiscal year July 1, 2021 through June 30, 2022; - Provide actuarial information as of June 30, 2019 to the CalPERS Board of Administration and other interested parties.
+- Set forth the assets and accrued liabilities of this plan as of June 30, 2020; - Determine the minimum required employer contributions for the fiscal year July 1, 2022 through June 30, 2023; - Provide actuarial information as of June 30, 2020 to the CalPERS Board of Administration and other interested parties.

 The pension funding information presented in this report should not be used in financial reports subject to Governmental Accounting Standards Board (GASB) Statement No. 68 for an Agent Employer Defined Benefit Pension Plan.
-A separate accounting valuation report for such purposes is available from CaIPERS and details for ordering are available on our website.
+A separate accounting valuation report for such purposes is available from CaIPERS and details for ordering are available on the CaIPERS website (calpers.ca.gov).